 Instructions

-• To the bowl of a slow cooker, add the cooked ground beef, kielbasa, potatoes, onion, garlic, tomatoes, beans, corn, chili powder, salt, and pepper.
+- To the bowl of the slow cooker, add kielbasa, potatoes, onion, jalapeno, garlic, tomatoes, beans, corn, chili powder, the remaining salt and pepper, and beef broth.

 Did you make this recipe?